phetsims/sun/doc/Checkbox.md

     voicingContextResponseUnchecked:

 #### Voicing Design How-To
-The same description design tips apply to the design of voicing responses.
  Typically, for _Checkbox_, the same descriptions designed for _Core/Interactive Description_ can be used as-is for the _Voicing Responses_.
-Options are available to make them different, if needed.
+Options are available to make them different, if needed. _The same description design tips apply to the design of voicing responses._

 * voicingNameResponse - is unique, and ideally identical to the _accessibleName_ and the visually displayed name.
 * voicingHelpTextResponse - must indicate there are two available states like the examples above.